 - number and form of written and evidentiary submissions and witness statements;

 - requirements for appearance and examination of witnesses at hearings; and

 ‘An initial hearing is generally worth the investment’

 While there are, of course, cost and availability considerations, an initial hearing is generally well worth the investment, particularly if the parties are from different cultures or if counsel have significantly different levels of experience in international arbitration.

 Whether or not there is an initial hearing, parties should make every effort to reach agreement between themselves as to procedure and timetable.
-Where agreement cannot be reached, a tribunal is not oblivious to which party has been obstructive.– Juliet Blanch, Arbitration Chambers
+If agreement cannot be reached, a tribunal is not oblivious to which party has been obstructive.– Juliet Blanch, Arbitration Chambers

 The increasing focus in recent years on controlling the time and cost of arbitration proceedings has placed additional emphasis on the initial hearing – decisions made (or not made) at the initial hearing will often determine the length, cost and efficiency of the arbitration.Parties should not anticipate that these decisions can be easily revisited; tribunals are well aware that failure to follow agreed procedures may constitute grounds for non-recognition of the tribunal’s award under the New York Convention.

-This chapter first provides thoughts on how counsel might best to approach the initial hearing and then discusses particular issues that often arise at the hearing.
+This chapter first provides thoughts on how counsel might best approach the initial hearing and then discusses particular issues that often arise at the hearing.